Karisma Kapoor: Intermittent work (2012–present)

+In 2024, Kapoor made her comeback to films, with Homi Adajania's mystery-thriller, Murder Mubarak, portraying a sophisticated actress.
+Pratikshya Mishra from The Quint praised her for playing an "elusive star" and noted, "The tragedy evident in her characterisation comes through purely because of how expressive her eyes can be."
+She received the Filmfare OTT Award for Best Supporting Actor in a Web Original Film – Female nomination for the film.
+Later that year, she made her comeback to television as a judge on India's Best Dancer 4.

+Kapoor has completed her second web series, Brown.
+She will also appear in the unscripted variety series, Dining With The Kapoors.

 Personal life

-Kapoor was in a relationship with her Jigar co-star Ajay Devgn from 1992 till they broke up in 1995.
-She got engaged to Abhishek Bachchan in 2002, but the engagement was called off after a few months.
-This ended their relationship of a few years and no reason was given for the break-up.
+Kapoor was in a relationship with her Jigar co-star Ajay Devgn from 1992 until 1995.
+She was engaged to Abhishek Bachchan in 2002 after multiple years together, but the engagement was called off after a few months.

 On 29 September 2003, she married industrialist Sunjay Kapur, the CEO of Sixt India, in a high-profile Sikh wedding ceremony at her ancestral home, Krishna Raj Bungalow, in Mumbai.
-The couple has a daughter, born in 2005 and a son, born in 2010.
+The couple has a daughter, Samaira, born on 11 March 2005 and a son, Kiaan, born on 12 March 2011.
 In 2014, the couple filed for divorce through mutual consent.
 In November 2015, the couple had filed applications to withdraw their consent to it.
 The couple's divorce was finalised in 2016.

+In 2016, Karisma Kapoor filed a domestic violence case against Sunjay Kapur and his mother, accusing them of physical abuse and claiming Sunjay was involved with another woman.
+She also filed a dowry harassment case, leading to a summons for Sunjay by the Mumbai police.
+The couple was already locked in a bitter divorce and custody battle.

+In 2024, Karisma further accused Sunjay of domestic abuse in her divorce plea, alleging that during their honeymoon, he tried to force her to have sex with his friends.
+She also claimed that Sunjay once told his mother to slap her when she couldn't fit into a dress while pregnant.